 scientific references, including scientific references cited by

 New Zealand in its written submission.
-This literature
+However, this vast

-needs to be interpreted in light of Australia's
+to be interpreted in light of Australia's particular

-particular circumstances.
-The IRA Team, a group of highly
+circumstances.
+The IRA Team, a group of highly qualified

 The IRA Team applied its expert judgment and elaborated its